Digestion problems

 • disruption to your daily life

 All these problems can affect your quality of life.
-Talk to your doctor or nurse if you are feeling sick.
+Talk to your healthcare team if you are feeling sick.
 They can suggest several drugs to relieve your symptoms.

 Sometimes cancer in the tummy (abdominal) area can grow so that it partly or completely blocks the bowel.